kwoongbae/kwoongbae.github.io/_pages/about.md

 ---
 Thanks for visiting my website!
 I'm a Master student in Department of Industrial and Management Engineering at POSTECH.
 I'm on research at [Actuarial modeling, Insurance and Risk Management (AIRM) Lab](https://airm.postech.ac.kr/), under the supervision of Prof. Kwangmin Jung.

 Currently, I'm intersted in various fields, especially Finance and AI.
-My research interests include: $$x$$
+My research interests include:

 - **Finance:** Risk Management of Systemic Cyber Risk using Actuarial modeling and Scenario analysis.
 - **AI:** Observation of internal mechanism on Diffusion based deep generative models.